emergentdaniel/civil-toxicity-rlhf/README.md

 **Containerization.** Experiments use a CUDA-enabled PyTorch Docker image for reproducibility across GPU environments.
 Dependencies are managed via pip to avoid conda-in-Docker complexity.

-## Dataset

-[Civil Comments](https://huggingface.co/datasets/google/civil_comments): 1.8M comments from news sites (2015-2017) with toxicity annotations (2018-2019).
-Each comment has a continuous toxicity score (0-1) representing annotator agreement.

-A threshold of 0.3 binarizes labels for training.

 ## Requirements